 But the reverse is true, too.
 By sticking with your primary wholesaler and upping your purchases, your pharmacy gets a tangible financial reward.

 If you’re treating your generic compliance ratio as just another line on your wholesaler contract, you’re doing yourself and a pharmacy a disservice.

 There’s a substantial amount of money to be earned from this system if you are navigating it thoughtfully, which means there’s a lot of money to lose out on if you’re not.

 That means by not paying attention to your generic purchasing, you could be losing out on more than $15,000 every single month.
-Over a single year, that is hundreds of thousands of dollars that you could take home and invest elsewhere in your pharmacy, making your services better for patients.
+Over a single year, that is hundreds of thousands of dollars that you could take home or invest elsewhere in your pharmacy business, making your services better for patients.

 And these rebates are not the only benefit of this system.
 Hitting certain generic compliance incentives can also give you access to deeper brand discounts that further help your bottom line.

 In an industry where profits can be uncertain, don’t let these guaranteed savings slip through your fingers.

 Don’t be swayed by sticker prices

 Comparison shopping probably feels natural, even necessary, for a pharmacist trying to decrease costs in every part of the business.